-The science behind acupuncture remains unclear, although there is some evidence that it can increase blood flow and activate the body’s natural painkillers (called endorphins).
+The science behind acupuncture remains unclear, although there is some evidence that it causes changes in blood flow and activates the body’s natural painkillers (called endorphins).

-Acupuncture mainly treats chronic pain, but it can also help with several other conditions, such as numbness and spasticity.
+Acupuncture mainly treats chronic pain, but it can also help with several other conditions that TBI patients experience, such as numbness and spasticity.

 Benefits of Acupuncture for Brain Injury

 Besides helping with pain management, acupuncture also affects the brain itself.

 Here are a few of the most important benefits that acupuncture offers for brain injury patients.

 1. Helps Regenerate Brain Cells

 Perhaps the most exciting benefit that acupuncture can offer brain injury patients is the ability to regenerate brain cells.
 One study in 2017 found that acupuncture increased the production of BDNF.

 This has huge implications for TBI patients, since this would enable them to recover more fully from their brain damage.

 2. Increases Cerebral Blood Flow

-Acupuncture also increases blood flow to the brain, which lets the brain get more of the critical nutrients it needs to heal.
+Studies have also found that acupuncture increases blood flow to the brain, which lets the brain get more of the critical nutrients it needs to heal.

-It does this by releasing vasodilators, which cause your blood vessels to relax.
+It does this by releasing vasodilators into the bloodstream, which cause your blood vessels to relax and expand.

-This effect can make acupuncture dangerous though if you have a bleeding disorder or are on blood thinners.
+However, this effect can make acupuncture dangerous if you have a bleeding disorder or are on blood thinners.
 Therefore, it is a good idea to check with your doctor before trying it.

 3. Releases Endorphins

-As we mentioned earlier, acupuncture triggers the release of endorphins in the brain.
+As mentioned above, acupuncture triggers the release of endorphins in the brain.

 Endorphins are hormones that activate your body’s opiate receptors, which means they act as natural painkillers.

-This effect makes acupuncture an alternative treatment to consider for pain management in traumatic brain injury.
+This effect makes acupuncture an alternative treatment to consider for pain management after traumatic brain injury.